GSA/digitalgov.gov/content/posts/2012-07-12-bia-wikithon.md

 ---
+url: /2012/07/12/bia-wikithon/
 date: 2012-07-12 3:04:12 -0400
-title: 'BIA Wikithon'
+title: BIA Wikithon
-summary: 'Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
+summary: Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by Bureau of Indian Affairs.
-The Bureau'
+The Bureau
-authors: [jparcell]
+authors:
+  - jparcell
 categories:
   - Mobile
 tag: